 Members will be aware of the plan by the Heads of the Valleys Development Company, led by Mr Michael Carrick, to build a racetrack at Ebbw Vale.
 Mr Carrick persuaded the Welsh Government to put £9 million into his company, Heads of the Valleys, in order to develop this, but has so far been unable to get the private sector to back the scheme without an assurance from the Welsh Government that they will provide over £200 million as a loan guarantee.

 Mr Carrick claims to be an expert in building infrastructure.
 He has been involved in attempts to set up infrastructure projects in the Shetland islands and the Port of Ardersier in Scotland, as well two biomass projects in Africa and another in Ireland, and a river barrage scheme at Fleetwood.
 None of these projects has been successful.
-I have spoken to many involved who say that they feel let down, misled, and in more than one case owed money.
+I have spoken to many involved who say that they feel let down and misled, and in more than one case that they are owed money.
 I could give some examples, but do not have the time.
 One that has been in the press, however, involved Mr Bob Long from Fleetwood, who tried to set up a river barrage.
 Mr Carrick told him that he had the funds available to develop the project, but the money never arrived, and Mr Long claims the project has been almost ruined as a result.

 Aventa’s website, which Members can look at if they wish to, implies that it is responsible for managing a fund worth £350 million to build UK infrastructure, but Companies House records suggest that it has just £500 in the bank.
 However, with his £9 million of public money, Mr Carrick decided to buy a specialist motorcycle company based in Buckinghamshire.
 It was shown in the records as a dormant company until August 2012, after which it sprang into life.
 By August 2013, it was showing liabilities of £350,000.
 The losses grew, but when I met Mr Carrick in July last year, he told me that he would soon turn it around, that it would be an anchor business for his site and that it would lead to a Welsh rider winning a Welsh grand prix.
 A few months later, it was in administration, owing more than £500,000.
 If Mr Carrick cannot make a success of a small company turning over a few hundred thousand pounds, should the taxpayer be backing him in a venture worth several hundred million?